fknMega/ReboundGuardian/README.md

 3 accounts = *godmode*

 ```
-# Discord ResilientBot
+# Discord ReboundGuardian

-Discord ResilientBot is a self-bot written in Node.js that helps you automatically re-add members who have been removed from a group chat on Discord.
+ReboundGuardian is a self-bot written in Node.js that helps you automatically re-add members who have been removed from a group chat on Discord.
 It leverages the Discord.js library to achieve this functionality.

 ## Installation